A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 Research and Development Costs

-Similarly, GM put research and development expenses under the automotive segment and therefore, is part of the gross margin measurement.
+Similarly, GM put research and development expenses under the automotive segment, which is part of the gross margin measurement.

 However, for Tesla, its R&D costs fall under the operating expenses which are outside of the gross margin measurement.

-For a similar comparison, I need to add Tesla’s R&D costs into the automotive revenue so that a similar gross margin as that of GM can be derived.
+For a similar comparison, I need to add Tesla’s R&D costs into the automotive revenue to derive a gross margin identical to that of GM.

 The problem for Tesla is that not all research and development expenses were spent in the automotive sector.